c4s4/neon/doc/quickstart.md

 ```

 This will run on all platforms (Unices and Windows) provided you use slashes
 as path separator instead of platform dependent ones.
-Furthermore, in most
+Furthermore, in file
-file related tasks, you can use extended globs where `**` replaces any
+related tasks, you can use extended globs where `**` replaces any number of
-number of directories, see [zglob documentation](http://github.com/mattn/zglob)
+directories, see [zglob documentation](http://github.com/mattn/zglob) for more
-for more information.
+information.

 To list all available Neon tasks, type `neon -tasks` and to get help on a given
 one, type `neon -task copy` for instance.